FirstPersonKSP/reviva/README.md

 - [Ultimate Shuttle IVA][url:UltimateShuttleIVA]
 - [ASET IVA for Making History Pods][url:ASETIVAforMakingHistoryPods]
 - Many more, see [Support Progress][url:SupportProgress] and [Dependency Summary][url:DependencySummary]
   for the full list as more are supported.
+Some IVA mods require downloading from GitHub, Dropbox or even Zip files in GitHub issues and must be installed in their suggestion locations for Reviva to work correctly (directory names under GameData are very important).

 ## Changes